List of Community Gardens on PEI

 The Legacy Community Gardens at the Farm Centre at 420 University Ave has 200 private plots for rent to the public.
 This eight acre site in the heart of Charlottetown includes a charity (production) garden and orchard.
 People can volunteer in the production garden and receive a share of the harvest.
 Contact Phil at the Farm Centre for more info.

-Wilfred J Smith Community Garden was sold in 2018 and the garden plots have been moved to between Mount Edward Road and the Charlottetown Mall.
+Wilfred J Smith Community Garden, the oldest community garden in Charlottetown, has about 60 plots and is located between Mount Edward Road and the Charlottetown Mall.

 Desbrisay Community Garden, Desbrisay Crescent, downtown Charlottetown.
 This garden was initiated in 2001 by the Cooper Institute in collaboration with the City of Charlottetown through an initiative that focused on sustainability in an urban environment.
 The City of Charlottetown provides water and lawn maintenance.
 There is a waiting list for plots.